dendronhq/dendron-site/vault/community.events.greenhouse.2022-08-26-markdown-language-server-and-progressive-summarization.md

 In this talk, I'll discuss why we decided to build a language server for Markdown and how you can get involved.
 Together we can help push Markdown tooling forward for everyone!

+References:
+- A blog post Matt mentioned in the talk: <https://code.visualstudio.com/blogs/2022/08/16/markdown-language-server>

 ### Progressive Summarization for Developers

 > Speaker: [Kevin Lin](https://twitter.com/kevins8), Founder of Dendron